 When someone hears “pilates,” they often imagine glowing Californian goddesses in leggings performing impressive poses in a sunlit studio.
 When Taeko Farthing founded Re-Juvenate Pilates, a full-service bilingual pilates studio in Tokyo, she brought not only the glamor of the practice but also its original philosophy to Japan.
-Farthing is a Pilates Academy International fully certified instructor and member of the Pilates Method Alliance.
+Farthing is an instructor fully certified by Pilates on Fifth Academy International, a member of the Pilates Method Alliance.

-“Re-Juvenate is a brand new, bilingual studio in an accessible venue for you to get fit, improve body posture and form,” Farthing says.
+“Re-Juvenate is a new, bilingual studio in an accessible venue for you to get fit, improve body posture and form,” Farthing says.
 Practices offered at Re-Juvenate Pilates stay faithful to the original philosophy of Joseph Pilates, the creator of the method, who stated, “[Pilates] teaches you to be in control of your body – and not at its mercy.”
-Pilates himself called his method “Contrology”, emphasising the focus on uniting the body, mind and spirit, to achieve optimum health and happiness.
+Pilates himself called his method “Contrology,” emphasizing the focus on uniting the body, mind and spirit, to achieve optimum health and happiness.

 [Pilates] teaches you to be in control of your body – and not at its mercy.